Forcible Rape Crimes in Florida

 Consent in Rape Cases in Florida

 Consent means intelligent, knowing, and voluntary consent and does not include coerced submission.
-Florida law provides that consent does not mean the failure by the alleged victim to offer physical resistance to the offender.
+Florida law provides that consent does not mean the alleged victim’s failure to offer physical resistance to the offender.

 If the victim is under 16, consent cannot be used as a defense to a sexual crime.
 Additionally, a 16-year-old or a 17-year-old young person cannot legally consent to sexual activity with a person in a position of familial or custodial authority or to a person 24 or older.